Education and Employment Resources

 Adult Services Division

-Providing equitable opportunities for youth and adults to prepare for and obtain great jobs.
+Providing equitable opportunities to prepare for and obtain great jobs.

 We have a variety of programs and services available for different individual situations, including job skills training, vocational education, GED attainment and job placement.